dotlang/language/index.md

 This is the main document for the language.
 It is not a formal specification, but explains all the features of the language with examples: [dotLang: Language Manual](manual.md)

+# Contribute

+Currently, the manual document is being finalised.
+Please contact me if you are interested in helping either with the documentation or implementation.

 # Contact

 [GitHub](https://github.com/mahdix)